My Favourite Corgi

 How do I buy a fluffy corgi?

 You can find fluffy corgis from reputable corgi breeders.
-You will need to visit them or have a conversation with them to find out if they are able to get you a fluffy corgi.
+You may need to visit a number of them, or at least have a few phone conversations, to find out if they are able to get you a fluffy corgi or if they know a breeder who can.

 How much does a fluffy corgi cost?